IHE/pharm-mpd/input/pagecontent/pharm-9.md

 ##### X:Y.Z.4.2.3 Expected Actions

-Upon receiving the response, the [Dispense Consumer](actors-transactions.html#dispense-consumer) will store, process or initiate handling of the orders as part of the business process.
+Upon receiving the response, the [Dispense Consumer](actors-transactions.html#dispense-consumer) will store, process or initiate handling of the dispenses as part of the business process.